CSRG-Group/dcs-notes.github.io/_CS139/Theory10.md

 * Resolution

 `media` can be used
-* in the CSS files
+* In the CSS files
 * To add different css files in the head element

 Adding to the CSS file example